 An NRI buying property in India is a common feature whether the market is hot or not, primarily because NRIs like to have a place back here in India.
-The RBI’s regulations on it are fairly easy as well and you do not have to take any prior permission from the authorities and currency rates are favourable too.
+The RBI’s regulations on it are fairly easy as well and you do not have to take any prior permission from the authorities and currency rates are favorable too.

 Let us run through a couple of pointers for the NRIs to understand the process, documentation involved and tax implications if they wish to invest in India.

-NRI investment cannot be done in agricultural land, farm house and plantation property (they cannot purchase) unless they’ve been gifted or inherited.
+NRI investment cannot be done in agricultural land, farmhouse, and plantation property (they cannot purchase) unless they’ve been gifted or inherited.
 To acquire agricultural land/plantation property/farm house in India, NRIs must get approval from the RBI and the government.